maulikpokiya/Machine-Learning/EDS-Capstone/README.md

-Graduate Admission predictor - Elite Data Science Capstone Project
+# Graduate Admission predictor
+This is my EliteDataScience Capstone Project.